Master of Fine Arts |

 ART 501: Drawing I - This course emphasizes the articulation of space and pictorial syntax.
 Class work is based on

 ART 502: Drawing II - Studio practice and theory focusing on the nature of drawing and emphasizing the development of individual students' ideas and work.
-Systems and conventions of drawing and visual organization are explored in public open house presentations and final critiques with faculty members
+Systems and conventions of drawing and visual organization are explored in public open house presentations and final critiques with faculty members.

 ART 630: Painting I - This course introduces concepts and techniques in painting related to formal elements and the relationship between those elements and content.
 Students will investigate color and drawing, light and volume, figuration and abstraction, and their relationship to content and form.